Juliette Gordon Low

 Juliette Gordon Low (née Gordon; October 31, 1860 – January 17, 1927) was the American founder of Girl Scouts of the USA.
-Inspired by the work of Lord Baden-Powell, founder of Scout Movement, she joined the Girl Guide movement in England, forming her own group of Girl Guides there in 1911.
+Inspired by the work of Robert Baden-Powell, founder of Scout Movement, she joined the Girl Guide movement in England, forming her own group of Girl Guides there in 1911.

-In 1912 she returned to the States, and the same year established the first U.S. Girl Guide troop in Savannah, Georgia.
-In 1915, the United States' Girl Guides became known as the Girl Scouts, and Juliette Gordon Low was the first ever leader.
+In 1912, she returned to the United States, and the same year established the first Girl Guide troop in the country in Savannah, Georgia.
+In 1915, the United States' Girl Guides became known as the Girl Scouts, and Juliette Gordon Low was the first leader.
 She remained active until the time of her death.

-Her birthday, October 31, is celebrated each year by the Girl Scouts as "Founder's Day".
+Her birthday, October 31, is celebrated annually by the Girl Scouts as "Founder's Day".

 Early life

-Juliette Magill Kinzie Gordon was born on October 31, 1860, in Savannah, Georgia.
+Juliette Magill Kinzie Gordon was born October 31, 1860, at 10 East Oglethorpe Avenue in Savannah, Georgia.
 She was named after her grandmother, Juliette Augusta Magill Kinzie, and nicknamed Daisy, a common sobriquet at the time, by her uncle.
-She was the second of six children born to William Washington Gordon II, a cotton broker with the firm Tison & Gordon, which was later renamed to W. W. Gordon & Company, and Eleanor "Nellie" Lytle Kinzie, a writer whose family played a role in the founding of Chicago.
+She was the second of six children born to William Washington Gordon II, a cotton broker with the firm Tison & Gordon, which was later renamed W. W. Gordon & Company, and Eleanor "Nellie" Lytle Kinzie, a writer whose family played a role in the founding of Chicago.

 When she was six months old, her father joined the Confederate States Army to fight in the American Civil War.
-In 1864, due to the close proximity of Union troops to Savannah, she moved with her mother and two sisters to Thunderbolt, Georgia.
+In 1864, due to the proximity of Union troops to Savannah, she moved with her mother and two sisters to Thunderbolt, Georgia.
 After the Union victory in Savannah the same year, her family received many visits from General William T. Sherman, who was a friend of her uncle.
 Sherman arranged an escort to take her family to Chicago in March 1865.
-Upon arriving in Chicago, Gordon Low became sick with brain fever, although she recovered without severe complications.
+Upon arriving in Chicago, Gordon became sick with brain fever, although she recovered without severe complications.
 A few months later, after President Andrew Johnson issued the amnesty proclamation, her father reunited with the family to move back to Savannah.

 As a young child, she was accident-prone and had numerous injuries and illnesses.
 In 1866, her mother mentioned in a letter that "Daisy fell out of bed – on her head, as usual...."
 That same year, she broke two of her fingers so severely that her parents considered having them amputated.
 She also had frequent earaches and recurring bouts of malaria.

-Juliette developed partial hearing loss as a child before becoming deaf in both ears due to an untreated infection and a small grain of rice.
+Gordon developed partial hearing loss as a child.
+At her wedding, a grain of rice thrown in celebration landed in her left ear and led to an infection.
+Its removal punctured her ear drum, leading to permanent deafness in that ear.